 Manoir Belle Plage has a good choice of rooms from the simple Economy Rooms to larger Premium and Prestige Rooms which offer mountain or sea views.
 All are tastefully decorated in a corporate, international style tempered by the inclusion of work by a Gaspé Peninsula artist and a made-to-measure craft item.
 The Prestige Loft Rooms feel particularly spacious with their high ceilings.
 All rooms have Wi-Fi, cable TV, air conditioning and modern bathrooms.
 Adjacent to the hotel is Cullen House which has four apartments, each with a kitchen and more traditional decor.

 The hotel restaurant, Le Courlieu, has large windows overlooking the sea.
-It is open breakfast and dinner in the summer months and dinner only in winter.
+It is open for breakfast and dinner in the summer months and dinner only in winter.
 Ingredients are sourced locally from marine, farm and forest producers and the menu has a focus on fish and seafood as well as local meats.
 Breakfast is a generous buffet of hot and cold items.
-There is also a variety of cafes and restaurants in Carleton-Sur-Mer should you wish to dine elsewhere.
+There is also a variety of cafés and restaurants in Carleton-sur-Mer should you wish to dine elsewhere.

 Places & hotels on the map